 The Night Parrot conservation reserve

 Second chances like this don’t come along very often.
-Bush Heritage is now ready to step in and take a leading role in ensuring we don’t lose this elusive bird again.
+Bush Heritage has stepped in and taken a leading role in ensuring we don’t lose this elusive bird again.

 Habitat is the key to protecting the bird.
 The fact they’ve persisted in the area suggests that it’s suitable, yet we know feral animals are present and wildfire is a very real risk.